This is an important mahogany case on case Massachusetts Shelf Clock made by Samuel Mulliken of Newburyport, Massachusetts.

 This is an early example of a the Massachusetts shelf clock form.
 It is often referred to as a "case on case" model.
 The upper section appears to be sitting on the base.
 This case is constructed in mahogany.
 The wood selected is nicely grained and retains an older surface.
 The color is pleasing.
 The case stands up off the self on four applied ogee bracket feet.
 Their form is wonderful.
 The base section is fitted with a tomb stone shaped door.
 The door is fitted with an applied molding.
 This is a subtle detail that in my opinion is very successful.
 Through this door one can access the weight and pendulum.
 The hood or bonnet is designed to look like a separate piece of furniture that is constructed to sit on top of the base section.
 The bracket feet are part of the design incorporated in the lower bonnet molding.
 The door, reminiscent of the Willard Grafton Wall clocks, is a kidney form.
 A pierced cut out follows the design of the interior frame.
 The hood door is hinged.
 The matt board is is painted black.
 It surrounds a circular brass dial.
 This dial is wonderfully formatted.
 It is skillfully engraved and features a seconds bit and the Clockmaker's signature.
 The top of this clock is surmounted with two urn shaped finials.
 They are brass.
 The brass movement is eight-day duration and of good quality.

 This clock was made circa 1780.
-The overall height of this case and mounted finials is 33 inches tall.
+The overall height of this case including the brass mounted finials is 33 inches tall.
+It is inventory no. LL-73.

 This clock is pictured in "The Old Clock Book" written by N. Hudson Moore.
 It is pictured between page 142 and 143 in Black and white.
 It is figure no. 85.
 In 1911 it was owned by Mrs. H. P. Brownell of Providence, Rhode Island.
 It is reported that she owned approximately 50 antique clocks at this time.
 This is one she admired and it received special attention. long.